 Needless to say, I used the Misti throughout all the stamping, although I added the single stars to the night sky using a tiny single star from the stamp set and a clear acrylic stamp 'peg' (bit like a 3" or so long solid cylinder which you pop the little stamp onto one end of and then can see though the top of the cylinder for reasonable alignment)

 Another time - given more time - I think I'd try heat embossing the night sky - but it works OK as it is.
 Interestingly, some Lawn Fawn samples I've seen on line also used slightly shimmery dark blue for the sky, and their straightforward stamping with silver ink was no better than mine - perhaps I'm just too hard on myself, sigh.
-This is such a sweet set of stamps by Lawn Fawn, I hankered after it for ages and eventually bought it the other week when I met up with Mrs A at the Copics Class.
+This is such a sweet set of stamps by Lawn Fawn, I hankered after it for ages and eventually bought it the other week.
 The mix of sentiments is just lovely - and there's even a heart shaped constellation if you want to go really romantic!

 There IS a set of matching dies but I didn't bother with them as I don't think they're at all necessary.
 The little critters (you get the size I used and then a smaller fox and a smaller rabbit) are so very easy to fussy cut - whether you leave a white border or cut right up against the outline as I did.
 And, I just didn't see the point of die cutting the constellations - that would have meant extra outlines around them which I feel would detract from the overall effect, even if they were stamped in silver ink onto scraps of the same blue card.